knetikmedia/knetikcloud-csharp-net20-client/docs/UsersApi.md

 <a name="createusertemplate"></a>
 # **CreateUserTemplate**
-> ModelTemplateResource CreateUserTemplate (ModelTemplateResource userTemplateResource)
+> TemplateResource CreateUserTemplate (TemplateResource userTemplateResource)

 Create a user template